Is there a difference between storytelling and writing a story?

 While this passage doesn’t have the advantage of the storyteller’s visual aids, it does convey a feeling of suspense and fear.

-In regard to a pirate story, as an author you might write:
+Regarding a pirate story, as an author, you might write:

 This short passage clearly conveys a pirate scene with Captain Sebastian leading his men into a battle aboard another ship.
 No visual aids, but it does get its message across.

 You might also note that while trying to write your story through showing, you need to watch for weak verbs, adjectives, and a host of other no-nos.
-In the sentence above, the words, “barely breathing” would probably need to be changed if it reached a publisher’s hands.
+In the sentence above, the words “barely breathing” would probably need to be changed if the story reached a publisher’s hands.
 Why?
 Because “ly” and “ing” words are also frowned upon.

 So, knowing the difference, if you had your choice, which would you prefer to be, a storyteller or a writer?